haridas/haridas.github.com/src/articles/how-to-put-encrypted-data-on-cloud.rst

 with external disk.
 Make sure that the passphrase is available to the system when you are trying to mount it in the booting time itself.

 Keep the passphrase safe !.
-Which determinse the strength of your encryption.
+Which determines the strength of your encryption.

 Enjoy.